-(Inside: 1st day of school wishes from a mom who’s either full of hope or in denial.
+(Inside: The fresh start of a new school year brings this awesome thought.
+1st day of school wishes from a mom who’s either full of hope or in denial.
 You decide.)

 I love the start of a new school year.